KeithChan02/tixo_solidity/README.md

 ## Description
 This Ethereum smart contract, named `ConcertTicket`, is designed to handle the management and operations related to concert tickets, merchandise sales, event creation, and donations to event organizers.

+### Smart Contract

+- [`ContractTicket.sol`](contracts/ContractTicket.sol): This is the primary smart contract written in Solidity that contains the logic for managing event tickets.

 ## React Frontend

 For a React-based frontend implementation of this smart contract, check out the [tixo_react repository](https://github.com/KeithChan02/tixo_react).